 Bats

 A hoary bat was observed flying around Lighthouse Hill on the 4th.
-It roosted in the Coast Guard Tree on the 5th and 6th.
+It or another individual roosted in the Coast Guard Tree on the 5th and 6th.

 Mice

 By mid-month, mice were being seen frequently outside during the day.
-On the 30th, two mice were found caught in mouse traps in the Coast Guard House, which may indicate they created a new access point into that house.
+On the 30th, two mice were found caught in mouse traps in the Coast Guard House, which may indicate they created a new access point into that house following mouse-proofing efforts in August.

 Inverts & Intertidal